edin-dal/scair/.github/ISSUE_TEMPLATE/custom.md

 ---

-Issue Template is supposed to give some minimal structure to issue creation, try to address all points where it makes sense, feel free to add/remove otherwise :)
+Try to address all points where it makes sense, feel free to add/remove otherwise :)

 ## Description
 Description of the issue, and some context.